 My Approach to Helping

 I offer clear communication in a down-to-earth environment.
-My goal is to secure your strengths while identifying and reducing patterns of behavior that may be backfiring.
+My goal is to secure your strengths while identifying and reducing patterns that are holding you back.
 I've helped people address loneliness, grief, self-limiting beliefs, and a desire to get past the feeling of being stuck in their lives.

 Individuals, couples, and friendships have found fresh perspectives on relationships with themselves and one another.

-My orientation to working grows out of somatic work and attachment theory.
+My orientation has grown out of somatic work and attachment theory.
 I am trained in Internal Family Systems therapy (IFS) and Hakomi, in addition to psychodynamic therapy and CBT.

-To find out if our work together is a good fit for you, call for a free 15-30 minute phone consultation.
-We'll talk about what's concerning you, and discuss how our work together can help you get moving in a direction that's right for you.
-I'm happy to answer any questions you have about my style of work, what sets me apart from other psychotherapists, or about therapy in general.
+Call for a free 15-30 minute phone consultation.
+We'll talk about your concern, and discuss how working together can point you in a direction best suited for you.
+I'm happy to answer your questions about my style of work, what sets me apart from other psychotherapists, or about therapy in general.

 More Info About My Practice